theorashid/HFC-Lyme-Disease/README.md

 Forecasts and reports should be saved into the submission folder, matching the template found within.

-There are 5 columns to be filled for the forecast:
+There are 3 columns to be filled for the forecast:

-1. Cases

-2. Population

-3. Incidence (Mean)
+1. Incidence (Mean)

-4. Incidence (Lower 95th Confidence Interval)
+2. Incidence (Lower 95th Confidence Interval)

-5. Incidence (Upper 95th Confidence Interval)
+3. Incidence (Upper 95th Confidence Interval)

 ## Joining the contest & Getting Started